Garth Marenghi: Garth Marenghi's Darkplace

-The show Garth Marenghi's Darkplace is based on the premise that Garth Marenghi wrote and starred in a 1980s low-budget hospital-based horror show.
+The 2004 show Garth Marenghi's Darkplace is based on the premise that Garth Marenghi wrote and starred in a 1980s low-budget hospital-based horror show.
 Within this fictional context, 50 shows were created, but were never shown as they were suppressed by "MI-8" for being "too subversive, too dangerous, too damn scary."

-Many jokes are based on the premise that Garth Marenghi not only created and wrote the series, but also plays the central character.
-As such, characters reflect Marenghi's world-view, and his own characterDoctor Rick Dagless, M.D.exhibits many characteristics of a Mary Sue.

 Other television appearances

 Marenghi also guests in the first episode of Dean Learner's talk series, Man to Man with Dean Learner, where he reveals that he lost an ear in an ambulance crash, has written a total of 436 books, and has filmed a new movie, War of the Wasps, featuring most of the cast of Garth Marenghi's Darkplace.
+Marenghi has appeared in an episode of the Russell Howard Hour as part of a Christmas special to read a portion of one of his novels, Flay Bells Sting, Are You Glistening?

+Tours

+Beginning in 2022, Holness has also used Garth Marenghi as a pen name for his horror parody books, giving a series of book tours in character as Marenghi.

+Podcast

+In 2025, Holness launched the podcast Garth Marenghi's Skull-Flusher, in which he interviews "terror titans" as Marenghi, starting with horror film director Mike Flanagan.